 September 23, 2003

 From 1984 he served in the Knesset until he resigned in 1988.
-In 1986 he served as the Chairman of the Executive of the World Zionist Organization and Jewish Agency for Israel.
-During his time there, over one million Jews emigrated from Russia.
-In 1991, he coordinated Operation Solomon, the one-day airlift that brought in over 14,000 Ethiopian Jews.
-In 1995, he stepped down after charges were brought against him.
-He was acquitted of one and had the other overturned on appeal.
+In 1986 he served as the chairman of the Executive of the World Zionist Organization and Jewish Agency for Israel.
+During his time there, more than 1 million Jews emigrated from Russia.
+In 1991, he coordinated Operation Solomon, the one-day airlift that brought more than 14,000 Ethiopian Jews to Israel.

-For a memorandum of Conversation of a July 3, 1973 meeting between Kissinger, Dinitz, Brent Scowcroft and Mordechai Shalev: Click Here
+Here is a memorandum of a conversation July 3, 1973, among Kissinger, Dinitz, Brent Scowcroft and Mordechai Shalev.

 The photo shows Prime Minister Golda Meir meeting with Kissinger (left) and Simcha Dinitz (right) in February 1973.